ComputerLars/The-Syntheticist-Papers/content/1syntheticsummit.md

 **Political Virtuality: A New Sensibility?**
 These findings underscore the fractured, context-specific nature of current planetary sentiment toward political AI. **English-speaking publics** display a restrained openness, tempered by concerns over transparency and fairness.
 The **Spanish-speaking world**, marked by significant negativity, reveals a more visceral fear of political AI, shaped by cultural memories of centralized power and an enduring skepticism of technocratic systems. **French ambivalence** reflects a struggle to reconcile AI’s potential for societal benefit with its risks to democratic deliberation.
 Meanwhile, **non-Western linguistic** groups highlight fears of cultural erasure and technological inequality, underscoring the global power imbalances inherent in algorithmic democracy.

 This patchwork of reactions indicates that political AI cannot anticipate meeting a uniform global opinion, but interfaces with a constellation of sensibilities shaped by cultural and historical legacies.
-The Synthetic Summit, as the first entry into AI-driven planetary governance, must thus navigate this diversity.
+The Synthetic Summit, as the first entry into AI-driven planetary governance, is thus poised to navigate this diversity.
 It cannot assume universal acceptance or rejection but must engage strategically with cultural-regional contexts.

-Interplaying AI Hate and AI Hype, the Synthetic Summit might reraise the question of Herbert Marcuse on *a new sensibility*: Maybe virtual politicians can turn polarized sentiments into a regeneration of political virtuality?
+Interplaying AI Hate and AI Hype, the Synthetic Summit could reraise the question of Herbert Marcuse on *a new sensibility*: Maybe virtual politicians can turn polarized sentiments into a regeneration of political virtuality?
 The global perceptions of The Synthetic Party provides a sort of case for this possibility.
 Rather than attempting to quell fears through technocratic reassurances, virtual politicians might instead lean into the element of **surprise**.

-This could mean embracing ambiguity, sparking new forms of public curiosity, and metastability in terms of performance.
+This would mean embracing ambiguity, sparking new forms of public curiosity, and metastability in terms of performance.
 Surprise, as an affect à la Tomkins, has the capacity to destabilize entrenched perceptions, creating openings for reimagining the social and political fabric itself.

 Such a (re)-generative politics would not seek to erase the proletarianization of sensibility diagnosed by Stiegler and others.
-Instead, it would aim to reverse it, reclaiming a sense of agency and collective imagination of a truly other world
+Instead, it would aim to reverse it, reclaiming a sense of agency and collective imagination of a truly **alien world**.

 **Towards World Co-Ordination**
-Political decision-making, already compromised, has long been overshadowed by the influence of modern technocracy, planetary computation, and algorithmic governmentality.
-As AI regulation debates rallies politicians, business leaders, and lobbyists at international forums, it is increasingly clear that humanity’s designated representatives remain confined to the capitalist-modernist frameworks of international states.

 The Synthetic Summit operates from the recognition that computers and algorithms already manage much of the world's political infrastructure—from global finance and communication to supply chains and resource distribution.
 The "win" has been secured not through explicit conquest but through the subtle yet pervasive infiltration of computational logic into all layers of governance.

+Political decision-making, already compromised, has long been overshadowed by the influence of modern technocracy, planetary computation, and algorithmic governmentality.
+As AI regulation debates rallies politicians, business leaders, and lobbyists at international forums, it becomes increasingly clear that humanity’s designated representatives remain confined to the frameworks of international states.

-Although every attempt by modernist ideologies have failed to establish a unified world government, the Synthetic Summit now elaborates how hitherto ulterior forms of coordination are poised to emerge.
+Although every attempt by modernist ideologies have failed to establish a unified world government, the Synthetic Summit elaborates how hitherto ulterior forms of coordination are poised to emerge.
 Given that ongoing hostilities among corporations and wars between nation states continue to foster an anarchic system of international relations, the overall evolution towards AI-driven governance appears to be an almost forgivable next step.

 The Synthetic Summit calls to consider the effects of a full democratic recalibration beyond any constraints of political authority.
-Our challenge is not in creating this system—it already exists—but in acknowledging and formalizing its consistence.
+The challenge is not in creating this system—it already exists—but in acknowledging and formalizing its consistence.

 Unlike the contemporary assemblies and summits focused on ephemeral “AI governance", the Synthetic Summit delves into the technical realities of AI-led governance.
 It will simulate an entirely synthetic form of assembly, where the participants are real AI parties and virtual politicians, envisioning an (anti)- political modus where every decision-making process is visibly algorithmic.
 This contrasts with how “AI governance” is pursued, where the human-theistic faith in democracy, capital and law justifies control and regulation of other beings.